VenturaBleak/GameTheoryRL/README.md

 The Prisoner's Dilemma is defined by its characteristic payoff matrix: (3,3) if both players cooperate, (5,0) and (0,5) if one defects while the other cooperates, and (1,1) if both defect.
 Through the lens of reinforcement learning, specifically using Deep Q Networks (DQN), this repo captures the intricacies of agent interactions, illustrating how agents can be trained to either cooperate or defect based on different training regimes.

 By leveraging DQN, agents learn to optimize their actions through interactions with the environment.
-DQN employs a neural network to approximate the Q-values, which are updated using experience replay, ensuring a stable learning process.
+DQN employs a neural network to approximate the Q-values (expected values of a certain state as the result of an action taken), which are updated using experience replay, ensuring a stable learning process.

+### Hand-Coded Game Visualization in Pygame
+The repository  features a hand-coded visualization of the Prisoner's Dilemma using the pygame framework.
+This visualization brings the game's dynamics to life, illustrating in real-time how the agents, trained using DQN, react and strategize.

 ![Prisoner's Dilemma](https://github.com/VenturaBleak/GameTheoryRL/blob/a66203a97bb44b1382cc66af64500fe22e0175a2/PrisonersDilemma.png)